LPCIC/coq-elpi/README.md

 ### Released version

-Version 0.1.x can be installed via OPAM.
-It works on the v8.9 branch of Coq.
+Version 0.1.x of coq-elpi can be installed via [OPAM](http://opam.ocaml.org/) (minimal version 2.0) and works on the v8.9 branch of Coq (to become the stable release shortly).

 ```shell
 opam repo add coq-dev http://coq.inria.fr/opam/core-dev